Bizum + MONEI

 Speeding up the checkout process

-With tap to pay, a customer can walk into your store, choose what they want, and go to the self-checkout to pay all in under 10 minutes.
+A customer can walk into your store, choose what they want, and go to the self-checkout to pay all in under 10 minutes.
 You and your staff can spend more time helping shoppers when the payment process is quick and frictionless.
-In fact, it’s up to 10 times faster than other forms of payment.

 📚 Further reading: Cashless Payments: Pros, Cons, How to Accept Them, & 8 Types